 - There was a series of paperback westerns called The Judge by Hank Edwards about a gun-toting circuit judge.

-- In the Heralds of Valdemar series, this is one of the main peacetime duties of the Heralds; one entire book, Arrow's Flight, consists of the protagonists riding circuit.
+- In the Heralds of Valdemar series, this is one of the main peacetime duties of the Heralds; one entire book, Arrow's Flight, consists of the protagonists riding circuit, and it makes up a majority of the plot of Bastion as well.

 - Timothy Zahn's Dragonback series has a space version, where Judge-Paladins travel from planet to planet.
 In the fifth book, the main character is corralled into serving as a Judge-Paladin for an isolated group of aliens.
 He discovers shortly afterward that his parents were Judge-Paladins who were killed while visiting the same group of aliens.